 William Merritt Chase (1849–1916) paid homage to one of his fellow portraitists in his painting “The Lady in Black,” but did so in a way that brought honor — and not infamy— to the subject.

 The painting on the left is John Singer Sargent’s Madame X, a beautiful and unforgettable image.
 This painting shocked Parisian art circles on its debut.
 The portrait initially showed its subject, the Louisiana-born wife of a banker, with one of her straps slipping on her shoulders.
 Sargent later painted the strap back in place, attempting to soothe ill feelings after the outrage this work cause.

-Journalist fascinated by art, history, medicine, politics and food.
-Has visited museums on six continents, eaten in more than 50 nations.
-Knows FDA, Congress.
+Journalist fascinated by art, food, justice, politics, history and business.
+Has visited museums on six continents, eaten in more than 60 nations.